risingwavelabs/risingwave-docs/cloud/quickstart.md

 ## Explore RisingWave with examples

-You can kickstart your journey with RisingWave Database by exploring the sample queries in the [**Query**](https://risingwave.cloud/console/) console.
+You can kickstart your journey with RisingWave by exploring the sample queries in the [**Query**](https://risingwave.cloud/console/) console.

-These demos cover the most common steps in using RisingWave Database, such as establishing a connection with a data source, processing data by defining materialized views, and querying the results.
+These demos cover the most common steps in using RisingWave, such as establishing a connection with a data source, processing data by defining materialized views, and querying the results.

 <img
 src={require('./images/console-samplequeries.gif').default}